Peace-N/jobrunner/README.md

 Job Runner is a laravel package, installation is super easy you will need to check the following:
 - Laravel version 11
 - PHP8.2+
+- The Job runner uses a secondary process that creates a child parallel PID Process away from the main PID - hence running seperatly.

 ## Installation Instructions